hmrc/customs-data-store/README.md

 ## POST /eori/verified-email-third-party

-An endpoint to retrieve a verified email address for EORI specified in request body
+An endpoint to retrieve a verified email address for EORI specified in request body.

 ### Example request